fs7fyqy553/letterboxd/README.md

 - Web scraper:

-    - Written in TypeScript and utilises Puppeteer
+    - Written in TypeScript and utilising Puppeteer